allure-framework/allure-csharp/Allure.SpecFlowPlugin/README.md

 #### Selective run issues

-Selective run doesn't work in .NET 8.0 until the support is added to Monomod.Core.

-Additionally, it might not work under other rare circumstances.
+Selective run might not work under rare circumstances.
 Issue [#369] contains some additional details.
 If you are affected by this, you may try to switch to the `Debug` configuration as a workaround until we come up with a solution.